back

 Cons of Business Loans

-When your business credit history is short or nonexistent, business lenders will use your personal credit history and require a personal guarantee.
+When your credit history is short or nonexistent, lenders will use your personal credit history and require a personal guarantee.
 A business loan can affect personal credit if you default on the loan.

 The approval process to get a small business loan can be exhausting.
 You may have to apply for a different loan option if you need money now.
 It can take days for a business lender to verify your information and disperse your money.

-How Do Personal Loans Work?
+How Do Personal Installment Loans Work?

 Personal loans are convenient because borrowers can use their loan money for personal expenses.
 If you want to use a personal loan for business purposes, verify your spending intentions with the lender, as some financial institutions have spending restrictions.